 DIE CASTING COMPANY

-Zinc Die Castings
+Zinc Die Casting

-Die Castings, Zinc
+Die Casting, Zinc

-and Vacuum Die Casting.
+and Die Cast Parts.

 MADE IN USA or OFFSHORE

 For many years manufacturing in the U.S. was perceived as too costly, leading to

 an increase in companies moving their production offshore.

 manufacturing back to the USA.

-Hidden Costs and Risks of
+Hidden Costs and Risks of Offshore Suppliers

 Your product details, including your own tooling, can be used to make and sell

 your products without your knowledge.
 One of our customers had discovered parts

 made from their tooling being sold in stores in China.